esomjai/Forensic-Craniofacial-Approximation-Database/Landmarking/Instructions.md

         instructions = qt.QLabel(
             "<b>Instructions:</b><br>"
             "1.
-Click the buttons above to load the landmark templates.<br>" "2.
-Place the hard tissue landmarks on your 'Bone' model.<br>" "3.
-Place the soft tissue landmarks on your 'SoftTissue' model."
+Click the buttons above to load the landmark templates<br>" "2.
+Place the hard tissue landmarks on your 'Bone' model<br>" "3.
+Place the soft tissue landmarks on your 'Skin' model" )
-        )
         instructions.setTextFormat(qt.Qt.RichText)
         instructions.setWordWrap(True)